djthorpe/gopi/README.md

   * `make install` will build and install the examples without testing
   * `make clean` will remove intermediate files

+There are two examples in this repository you can examine in order so you can develop your own applications:

+  * `helloworld` demonstrates the most canonical code, taking in command-line arguments, outputting a message and waiting for user input to end the program;
+  * `timers` demonstrates the use of the timer module, either outputting a single message, or one on a repeating basis.

 Fuller documentation of the examples and developing your own code against this framework is available in the documentation.

 # Modules